alnoki/AAAAAA/docs/development/zen.rst

 *******************************************************************************************

 #.
 Silly acronyms actually help with remembering things
 #.
-Testing and documenting up front prevents runtime debug headaches
+Testing and documenting up front prevents massive runtime debug headaches
 #.
 Have DRY (don't repeat yourself) [#]_ code: decompose as much as possible
 #.
 Documentation should enable another to re-write source and test code [#]_
 #.
 Have STUPID simple tests. [#]_ Don't recursively "test the test code"